 Yall probably asking yourselves, “Why he make a recipe for mixed vegetables?”
 Well, my YouTube subscribers have been begging me to create some good frozen vegetable recipes.

 So lately I’ve been posting good easy-to-make frozen vegetable recipes showing yall how to make vegetable sides more enjoyable.
+So check the recipe out and give it a shot!
+If you, like many people, aren’t a fan of frozen vegetables, this recipe will surely bring about a change of heart.

 Why try this recipe?

-• Tastes great with everything: Mixed vegetables taste great with pretty much any meat (chicken, turkey, steak, fish, and pork) you’re cooking for dinner, which is another reason they’re a good choice for a vegetable side.
+- Tastes great with everything: Mixed vegetables taste great with pretty much any meat (chicken, turkey, steak, fish, and pork) you’re cooking for dinner, which is another reason they’re a good choice for a vegetable side.

-• Easy to make: They require little to no labor, unlike some fresh vegetables that take hours to cook and prepare.
+- Easy to make: They require little to no labor, unlike some fresh vegetables that take hours to cook and prepare.
 All you gotta do is throw em in a pot or skillet with a little water or broth, season them to your liking, and within minutes they’re ready to be served.

 Ingredients you’ll need:

-• Seasonings: Chicken Flavor Bouillon Cubes, Garlic Powder, Onion Powder, Dill Weed, and Black Pepper
+- Seasonings: Chicken Flavor Bouillon Cubes, Garlic Powder, Onion Powder, Dill Weed, and Black Pepper.

 The Best Size for a family of 4-6